noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
-about: Suggest a new feature or another improvement.
+about: Suggest a new feature or other improvement.
 title: ''
 labels: enhancement
 assignees: ''